 New Work: St. Andrews Plaza

 THE PHOTOS IN THIS GALLERY ARE OF SOME PEOPLE, MOST OF THEM DRUG ADDICTS, who, in October 2016, were kicked out of a tiny urban Plaza in a bad part of West Oakland.
 It wasn't hard to find them because they didn't really leave; they just retreated to the sidewalks and waited for it to reopen.
 I'd walked through the Plaza before it closed to confirm the obvious: I was an intruder; it was a drug hot spot.
-But after it closed and I saw some of the same people sitting on chairs and crates on the sidewalks of Filbert Street, I realized we had something in common.
-It wasn't drugs; it wasn't race; it was our age: we were older.
-Older folks have stories to tell and respond positively when someone is interested.
-I was accepted at first as "The Picture Lady" because I kept coming back to give people beautiful prints of themselves.
-Later, when I began hearing their stories, I found out that almost all of them had grown up nearby and were children during Oakland's terrible crack epidemic.
+I wasn't welcome.
+But after it closed and I saw some of the same people sitting on Filbert Street, I realized we had something in common.
+Not drugs.
+Not race.
+But age: We were older.
+We have wisdom and stories to tell.
+I was accepted as "The Picture Lady" after I kept coming back to give people beautiful black and white portraits of themselves.
+Later, when I began recording their stories, I found out that almost all of them had grown up nearby and were children during Oakland's terrible late '80s crack epidemic.
 They are the leftovers; the children who didn't make it; the adults who need the most help.
-Most have been through prison and rehab, but they just couldn't kick.
+Most have been through prison and rehab, but for reasons that are unknown, even to themselves, they haven't been able to stay straight.
 They say that what they want now is a new life, but they have settled for a lot less: a place to sleep, a day in peace, and enough money to get food and drugs.

-It was skyrocketing property values and activist neighbors who finally forced the city to close down the Plaza and, with a grant from the state, build a beautiful new one.
-City Administrator Joe DeVries asked the neighbors to help plan the new space (now called St Andrews Plaza) and after many meetings they came up with a design: an iron fence with a gate and key, a cement pad surrounded by some small, tough plants, and three small, uncomfortable rocks to sit on.
+It was skyrocketing property values and activist neighbors who finally forced the city to close down the Plaza and, with a grant from the state, build a new one.
+City Administrator Joe DeVries asked the neighbors to help design the new space (called St Andrews Plaza) and after many meetings they came up with a plan, mainly to keep the bad guys out: an iron fence with a gate and key, a cement pad surrounded by some small, tough plants, and three small, uncomfortable rocks to sit on.
 The uses for the new Plaza would be...well... "creative."
 The activist neighbors would somehow make it work for them.
-But as of this writing (January 2018) no one has stepped up probably because the homeless and the addicts have not gone away.
-Someday the Plaza may seem like a good idea, but I think there will never be a good answer as to why it cost almost a half a million dollars.
+But as of this writing (March 2018) no one has stepped up, probably because the homeless and the addicts have not gone away.
+It may be that a new "Community Grocery Store" being built a block away will become the tipping point.
+No one, even the addicts themselves, want dealers to be around mothers with strollers and children.

-I don't have a photo of what the space looked like before the city closed it down because no one in it wanted their picture taken.
+I don't have a photo of what the space looked like before the city closed it down because no one wanted their picture taken.
 And it was dangerous.
-A white guy in a Motorcycle Club a block away told me that when he walked over to check the Plaza out he was chased away by a man running out of the drug house with a gun.
-(And breaking news -- on January 16th I was mugged.
-My camera was yanked off my neck by a man who pulled on the straps so hard that I crashed to the ground, breaking my two front teeth.)
+A white guy wearing a Motorcycle Club jacket told me he was chased away by a man running out of the drug house with a gun.
+And one of the dealers who called himself "The Mayor" of the park was recently shot and disabled.
+And now, on January 16th, I was robbed and mugged.
+My camera was yanked off my neck by a young guy I'm told is now in jail.
+He pulled so hard on the camera straps around my neck that I crashed to the ground, breaking my two front teeth.

 This is the brand new Plaza that cost $460,000 to build but has yet to open.